Slighting: The effect of slighting

-Dismantling a castle was a skilled process, and stone, metal, and glass were sometimes removed to be sold on or reused.
+Dismantling a castle was a skilled process, and stone, metal, and glass were sometimes removed for sale or reuse.
+After the castle at Papowo Biskupie in Poland was slighted, some of the materials from the castle were used to build a seminary at nearby Chełmża.

 The impact of slighting ranged from almost complete destruction of a site, as can be seen at Deganwy Castle, to a token gesture, for example damaging elements such as arrowslits.
 In 1268, the court of King Louis IX of France gave orders to slight a new fortification near Étampes, specifying that the bailiff carrying out orders should "destroy the arrow-slits and so to break them through that it may be abundantly clear that the fortification has been slighted".
+Heraldic symbols incorporated into castles linked the buildings with their owners and could also be included in slighting.

 Destruction was often carefully targeted rather than indiscriminate, even when carried out on a large scale.
 In cases of medieval slighting, domestic areas such as free-standing halls and chapels were typically excluded from the destruction.

+When King Władysław II Jagiełło of Poland gave the order to slight the castle at Mała Nieszawka, after negotiation with the Teutonic Order who owned the castle, one of the conditions was that the buildings in the outer bailey would be left intact while the walls were reduced in height.
 In 1648, Parliament gave orders to slight Bolsover Castle but that "so much only be done to it as to make it untenable as a garrison and that it may not be unnecessarily spoiled and defaced."
 When a castle had a keep, it was usually the most visible part of the castle and a focus of symbolism.
 This would sometimes attract the attention of people carrying out slighting.
 Kenilworth was one of many castles to be slighted during the English Civil War, and the side of the keep most visible to people outside the castle was demolished.